 - Salinity (the concentration of salt in water)

-Abiotic factors make up for much of the variation seen between different ecosystems.
-By determining the availability of such essential resources as sunlight, water, oxygen, and minerals, abiotic factors determine which organisms can survive in a given place.
+Abiotic factors make up much of the variation seen between different ecosystems.
+By determining the availability of essential resources such as sunlight, water, oxygen, and minerals, abiotic factors influence which organisms can survive in a given place.

-What follows are just a few examples of how abiotic factors can shape ecosystems by determining which organisms can live in them, and what those organisms must do to survive.
+The following are a few examples of how abiotic factors can shape ecosystems by determining which organisms can live in them, and what those organisms must do to survive.

 Abiotic factors may also include added challenges to life forms, such as temperature extremes, high winds, or even pollution.
-Indeed, human pollution has become an important factor in determining which life forms survive in some ecosystems.
+Human activity has also become an important factor in determining which life forms survive in some ecosystems.

 Desert Abiotic Factors

 Perhaps the most obvious biome that is determined by abiotic factors is the desert.
-Because of their low rainfall, deserts develop ecosystems very different from those of any other habitat.
+Because of low rainfall, deserts develop ecosystems that are highly distinct from those of any other habitat.